LESSSE/pygmidi/README.md

-# Gmidi
+# pygmidi
 ### A general representation for midi for symbolic music data-driven approaches

-General Midi or gmidi is a facade for the most used representations of midiin python, so you can use it transparently.
+Python General Midi or pygmidi is a facade for the most used representations of midi in python, so you can use it transparently.
 It includes:
 * [midi Pattern](https://github.com/vishnubob/python-midi)
 * [PrettyMidi](https://github.com/craffel/pretty-midi)
 * [pianoroll Multitrack](https://salu133445.github.io/pypianoroll/)